HenrikBengtsson/matrixStats/README.md

-# matrixStats: Methods that Apply to Rows and Columns of a Matrix (and to Vectors)
+# matrixStats: Methods that Apply to Rows and Columns of Matrices (and to Vectors)

 The matrixStats package provides highly optimized functions for computing common summaries over rows and columns of matrices,